AgnitumuS/ubjs/packages/adminui-vue/components/controls/UTable/UTable.md

 You can override values as named slots.
 In this case another columns will be shows as usual.
-Slot scope will pass `value`, `row`, and `column` Header cell also has format functions and scoped slots but it provides only `column` param.
+Slot scope will pass `value`, `row`, and `column` Header cell also has format functions and scoped slots, but it provides only `column` param.
 To set scoped slot for header cell just add prefix `head_` to column ID

 ```vue